 Managing AMD Safely Using Pandemic Protocols

-By Laura Walter, Manager of Customer Service with MacuLogix
+By Laura Walter, Director of Customer Service at MacuLogix

 We know that throughout these months of quarantine and social distancing, your patients and their eye health have remained a priority.
 After all, sight-stealing diseases such as age-related macular degeneration (AMD) don’t take a break, even during a global pandemic.

 The “A” for “age” in AMD means that many of your patients are at high risk for infectious diseases, which can make them feel unsure about leaving their homes to obtain medical care.
 By implementing the recommendations below, you can continue to safely test for dark adaptation.

 As an advocate for dark adaptation testing, you already know how important it is to follow the progression of AMD in your diagnosed patients.
 It’s equally important that you continue to screen patients with risk factors for AMD, typically older adults, who may have concerns about visiting an eye care provider because of the potential risks.

 As you establish your new protocols, make sure to communicate these practices to your patients in order to allay their fears and get them back on the schedule.

 We recommend that all ‘contact points’ on the AdaptDx® tabletop device be thoroughly wiped with an alcohol pad or disinfectant cloth before each test.
 Disinfecting the device in front of each patient will reassure them that your staff is taking all proper precautions to protect the patient and their health.
 Establish a process that reminds your staff to wipe each point of patient contact on the AdaptDx:

 - Forehead rest